Ehsan02/Student_Details/README.md

-This project have been developed to manage student details.This project has been built using Java, Swing, JDBC and MySQL.
+This project has been developed to manage student details.This project has been built using Java, Swing, JDBC and MySQL.
 This application can be used to add students details to database, update their details and delete it.

 Requirements: